artsandmetaphysics/goodlifeodyssey/_essays/math-and-language.md

 Most models are also approximate; there exist verifiable questions that could be asked of the thing described that would be answered incorrectly by the model.

-There is a tradeoff between how easy a model is to use and how complex it is.
+There is a tradeoff between how easy a description is to use and how complex it is.

 {% comment %} example from optics {% endcomment %}